moosbewohner/Rinkhals/README.md

 ## Known issues / Future developments

+The [wiki](https://github.com/jbatonnet/Rinkhals/wiki) is a collection of documentation, reverse engineering and notes about the printer and development, don't forget to [check it out](https://github.com/jbatonnet/Rinkhals/wiki)!

-- If not installed properly, the printer shows a 11407 error > See the section about error 11407 below
+- If not installed properly, the printer shows a 11407 error > [See the wiki about error 11407](https://github.com/jbatonnet/Rinkhals/wiki/Firmware#my-printer-shows-a-11407-error)
 - The camera is not accessible from Anycubic apps anymore
 - Mainsail/Fluidd gcode preview doesn't work
 - OctoApp notification plugin is missing

 Other:
-- Build the SWU file and make sure SSH works all the way
 - Check free space before install
 - Buildroot / FFmpeg with freetext, mjpeg, fbdev, png, bmp, h264
 - Installation screen (kill K3SysUi, show screens then reboot or restore K3SysUi?)